 A medical error can lead to life-long injury, pain, and financial burden.
 When these highly preventable errors occur, it is due to the carelessness or negligence of a medical professional.

-If you have suffered an injury due to medical malpractice or negligence, we strongly recommend speaking with a knowledgeable Akron medical malpractice attorney as soon as possible.
+If you have suffered an injury due to medical malpractice or negligence, we strongly recommend speaking with one of our knowledgeable medical malpractice lawyers in Akron, Ohio as soon as possible.
 The trusted legal team at Slater & Zurz provides compassionate and dedicated legal representation to injured victims.
-We have been helping fellow Ohioans get the compensation they deserve for over 40 years and work diligently to help our clients move past the mental, physical, and financial challenges they face.
+We have been helping fellow Ohioans get the compensation they deserve for over 30 years and work diligently to help our clients move past the mental, physical, and financial challenges they face.

 Medical Malpractice Cases We Handle